sashakoshka/arctica/README.md

 ### Arctica 6
 `c2c9d6`

-Lifted background, equivalent to Arctica 2.
+Lifted background, equivalent to Arctica 2, except when used as light gray in a terminal.

 #### Light themes
 * For lifted elements, such as popups, some buttons/inputs, etc